homenc/HElib/INSTALL.md

 - `CMAKE_BUILD_TYPE`: Choose the type of build, options are: Debug, RelWithDebInfo, Release, MinSizeRel.
 - `CMAKE_INSTALL_PREFIX`: Desired installation directory for HElib.
-- `ENABLE_ARMADILLO`: Use Armadillo to speed up FFTs.
-Requires a system-wide installation of Armadillo version >= 7.800.0.
-Defaults to `OFF`.
 - `ENABLE_TEST=ON/OFF` (default is OFF): Enable building of tests.
 This will include an automatic download step for the google test framework.
 - `ENABLE_THREADS=ON/OFF` (default is ON): Enable threading support.
 This must